Robust subspace clustering: The bias-corrected Dantzig selector. The bias-corrected Dantzig selector

 Owing to our Gaussian assumptions, $|\xi_j|$ shall be smaller than 3 or 4 times this standard deviation, say, with high probability.

 Hence, we may want to consider a procedure of the form

-It follows that if we take $\lambda$ to be a reasonable multiple of \eqref{eq:variance}, then $\bI$ would obey the constraint in \eqref{eq:cds} with high probability.
-Hence, we would need to approximate the variance \eqref{eq:variance}.
-Numerical simulations together with asymptotic calculations presented in Appendix \ref{asymptotic} give that $\|\bI\|_{\ell_2} \le 1$ with very high probability.
-Thus neglecting the term in $(\beta^I_j)^2$,
+It follows that if we take $\lambda$ to be a reasonable multiple of (\ref{eqvariance}), then $\bolds{\beta}^I$ would obey the constraint in (\ref{eqcds}) with high probability.
+Hence, we would need to approximate the variance (\ref{eqvariance}).
+Numerical simulations together with asymptotic calculations presented in the supplemental article \cite{RSCsupp} give that $\|\bolds{\beta}^I\|_{\ell_2} \le1$ with very high probability.
+Thus, neglecting the term in $(\beta^I_j)^2$,

-This suggests taking $\lambda$ to be a multiple of $\sqrt{2/n} \, \sigma \, \sqrt{1 + \sigma^2}$.
+This suggests taking $\lambda$ to be a multiple of $\sqrt{2/n} \sigma \sqrt{1 + \sigma^2}$.
 This is interesting because the parameter $\lambda$ does not depend on the dimension of the underlying subspace.
-We shall refer to \eqref{eq:cds} as the {\em bias-corrected Dantzig selector}, which resembles the proposal in \cite{MUS,ImprovedMUS} for which the constraint is a bit more complicated and of the form $\|\Y_{(-i)}^T(\y_i-\Y\vct{\vct{\beta}}) + \mtx{D}_{(-i)} \vct{\beta}\|_{\ell_\infty} \le \mu \|\vct{\beta}\|_{\ell_1} + \lambda$.
+We shall refer to (\ref{eqcds}) as the \emph{bias-corrected Dantzig selector}, which resembles the proposal in \cite{MUS,ImprovedMUS} for which the constraint is a bit more complicated and of the form $\|\mathbf{Y}_{(-i)}^T(\mathbf{y}_i-\mathbf {Y}\bolds{\bolds{\beta}}) + \mathbf{D}_{(-i)} \bolds{\beta}\|_{\ell_\infty} \le\mu\|\bolds {\beta }\|_{\ell _1} + \lambda$.\vadjust{\goodbreak}

-To get a sense about the validity of this proposal, we test it on our running example by varying $\lambda\in[\lambda_o,8\lambda_o]$ around the heuristic $\lambda_o = \sqrt{2/n} \, \sigma \, \sqrt{1 + \sigma^2}$.
-Figure \ref{fig:ImDantzig} shows that good results are achieved around factors in the range $[4,6]$.
+To get a sense about the validity of this proposal, we test it on our running example by varying $\lambda\in[\lambda_o,8\lambda_o]$ around the heuristic $\lambda_o = \sqrt{2/n} \sigma \sqrt{1 + \sigma^2}$.
+Figure~\ref{figImDantzig} shows that good results are achieved around factors in the range $[4,6]$.